Peter Christian Frølich: Civic career

 In 2013, Frølich started working as an associate lawyer at Norwegian law firm Kluge Advokatfirma.

 Personal life

 Frølich identified Winston Churchill as his political idol.
 Frølich is married to Hanne Schult.

+In August 2026, Frølich suffered a severe heart attack after exercising and was swiftly hospitalised.
+As a result, he would go on a four to six weeks absence from parliamentary duties while in recovery.